Meerut Metro

 3. What is the new metro of Meerut?

-The UPMRC and NCRTC are geared to start Meerut Metro soon, the project was incepted in 2016 and launched to stimulate connectivity throughout the city.
+The UPMRC and NCRTC are geared to start the Meerut Metro soon.
+The project was initiated in 2016 and launched to stimulate connectivity throughout the city.
+It was inaugurated by PM Modi on 22nd Feb 2026, Sunday.

 4. When did Meerut Metro Start?